Thailand

 Panwa Beach

-• Khao Kad Beach is also known as Panwa Beach and is one of the quietest and least known on the island.
+Khao Kad Beach, also known as Panwa Beach, is one of the quietest and least known on the island.
 This beautiful beach is on the east coast, a short drive from Cino-Portuguese-inspired Phuket Old Town.
-The beach is fringed with towering palm trees, the sands are slightly courser, and the waters choppier, making swimming a little more challenging, but this also keeps away crowds of tourists.
+The beach is fringed with towering palm trees.
+The sands are slightly courser, and the waters choppier, making swimming a little more challenging, but this also keeps away crowds of tourists.
 The beach has spectacular views of Lone Island and Chalong Bay.

 Freedom Beach